Darkside Blues: Release

 The manga was published by Akita Shoten into two volumes between September 1988 and December 1988.
 The series was rereleased three times in special one-volume editions: on November 22, 1993; on May 10, 2002; and on March 16, 2012.

 Darkside Blues was adapted into a film by J.C.
 Staff under the direction of Yoriyasu Kogawa and based on a script by Mayori Sekijima.
 It was released theatrically by Toho on October 8, 1994.
-Central Park Media licensed it for a North American audience and first released it in VHS on May 6, 1997.
+U.S. Manga Corps. licensed it for a North American audience and first released it in VHS on May 6, 1997.

 Reception

 Helen McCarthy in 500 Essential Anime Movies calls the film "one of the most atmospheric films" of the 1990s.
 She praises the design, but states that "the luxuriant designs are almost outdone by the well-crafted background track, with some superior foley editing and jazzy, atmospheric music".